 What I built: A POC for commerce as a pure conversation.
 Describe what you need, get options, confirm, done.
 No browsing, no categories, no scrolling.
 Just a natural language transaction from intent to purchase.

-The interesting bit: Two things surprised me.
+The interesting bit: Two surprises.

-SLAP Agentic Session Tracer and Debug Dashboard
+SLAP Debug Dashboard

 Part 3: The Frontier